-- Before shipment, the manufacturer shall test the UPS fully and completely to ensure compliance with the specification. - The UPS unit shall be tested at the system-specified capacity.
-Testing shall be done using load banks at both part-load and the full kW rating of the unit. - Operational discharge and recharge tests shall be performed to ensure guaranteed rated performance. - System operations such as startup, shutdown and transfers shall be demonstrated. - A certified copy of test results shall be available for each system as indicated on the order.
+(Optional) All UPS modules shall be connected and tested at the system-specified capacity.
+Testing shall be done using load banks at both part-load and the full kW rating of the unit and the system operations such as startup, shutdown and transfers shall be demonstrated.

+A certified copy of test results shall be available for each system as indicated on the order.